|13||Summer 2017||Amended, approved and issued||Summer 2018|

 - Serious Unacceptable Behaviour

 At St John’s we take serious breaches of behaviour very seriously and will not hesitate to act in the best interest of the pupils within the school.
-Following an allegation of serious unacceptable behaviour the pupil will be put in isolation and supervised.
-If, following the investigation, an allegation is found to be true, the Senior Leadership Team has a number of disciplinary sanctions that they may use including:
+Following an investigation, an allegation is found to be true, the Senior Leadership Team has a number of disciplinary sanctions that they may use including:

 - Withdrawal of break or lunchtime play for a longer period and sitting alone for lunch.